 To help, I wanted to condense all of the knowledge I have attained over the years into the top ten training tips for taking on your first triathlon.
 I could easily make a list of the top 100 training tips, so I’ll have left a few out, but these should help stop newcomers from making embarrassing mistakes, or putting themselves at the risk of injury.

-You’re no doubt excited to start your triathlon journey, and I’m excited for you, but we need to dial things back to help keep training efficient.
+You’re no doubt excited to start your triathlon training as a beginner, and I’m excited for you, but we need to dial things back to help keep training efficient.
 If you swim, bike and run as fast as you can every day, you’ll burn out and will never reach your full potential.
-Two, maybe three workouts each week should be really challenging, and the other days of the week should be spent recovering from these hard efforts, so you’re ready to go for the next one.
+Two, maybe three workouts each week should be really challenging, and the other days of the week should be spent recovering from these hard efforts.
+This ensures you’re ready to go for the next hard session.
 These easy days should be undertaken at a pace where you could hold a conversation if needed.
-Your main concern will probably be not being fit enough at this point, but if you are so over trained that you’re exhausted and burnt out by the time you get to the start line, you’re not going to have a good race.
+Your main concern will probably be not being fit enough at this point, worried about failing to finish.
+But if you are so over trained that you’re exhausted on the start line, you’re not going to have a good race.

 If you have signed up for a sprint triathlon (750M swim, 20KM cycle and 5KM run), you could be forgiven for slowly building yourself up to these distances then figuring it’s job done and you can focus on getting faster over those distances.
-Hitting the distances in training is a milestone you should be proud of, but you should keep extending your training beyond these distances, running 6K, 7K, 8K, or even further to keep pushing yourself.
+Hitting the distances in training is a milestone you should be proud of, but you should keep extending your training beyond these distances.
+After reaching 5K run 6K, 7K, 8K, or even further to keep pushing yourself.
 This will improve your aerobic fitness, making you more efficient over shorter distances.
 Plus you’ll have the confidence of knowing you can run over the distance, meaning race day should feel easier!
-You should also start running intervals such as one minute hard one minute easy repeated 20 times, and progress this by reducing the rest or increasing the duration of the hard running.
+You should also start running intervals such as one minute hard one minute easy repeated 20 times.
+Progress this by reducing the rest or increasing the duration of the hard running.
 Keep moving forward with your training on your hard days.

 If your race takes place in a lake, sea or river, you need to be training there, in the wetsuit you’re planning to wear on the day.
-Swimming in open water is totally different to swimming in a pool, and you need plenty of practice before the big day, otherwise you’ll find yourself panicking and disorientated.
-Most lakes will provide coaching, either 1 to 1 or as part of a group, to provide you a much smoother transition into the open water.
+Swimming in open water is totally different to swimming in a pool, and you need plenty of practice before the big day.
+Otherwise you’ll likely find yourself panicking and disorientated.
+Most lakes will provide coaching, to provide you with a much smoother transition into the open water.

 4. Learn to ride at a consistent effort